opendaylight/genius/docs/specs/of-tunnels-support-for-itm-direct-tunnels.rst

 monitoring but was rejected because LLDP/ARP based monitoring doesn't scale well.
 Since driving requirement for this feature is scale setups, it didn't make sense to use an unscalable solution for monitoring.

-XML/CFG file based global knob to enable OF tunnels for all tunnel interfaces was rejected due to inflexible nature of such a solution.
-Current solution allows a more fine grained and device based configuration at runtime.
-Also, wanted to avoid adding yet another global configuration knob.

 Usage
 =====